WWitman/zettajs-tutorials/README.md

 ![Zetta logo](http://www.zettajs.org/images/logos/zetta-logo.png)

 Zetta is an API-first platform for the Internet of Things (IoT).
-Zetta is an elegant, open-source platform for wiring all types of devices to the internet using APIs.
+Zetta is an elegant, open-source platform for connecting all types of devices to the internet using APIs.
 For more information, see the [Introduction to Zetta](https://github.com/zettajs/zetta/wiki/Overview).

 ### About the tutorials

 The Zetta tutorials progress from a very basic "Hello, World!" example through more complicated projects.

 After you complete the tutorials, you'll be comfortable with the Zetta platform and its Node.js programming paradigm.
-You'll generate APIs for devices that you can control from anywhere in the world on the Internet.
+You'll generate APIs for devices that you can control from anywhere in the world through the Internet.

 The tutorials are easy to follow, and can be completed in a fairly short time.
 Both the tutorial instructions and working source code are available in this GitHub repository.